-How to Fire Your Agent or Client
+When to Fire Your Realtor

-- Both of you vehemently disagree, are at opposite ends of the spectrum and believe you will never see eye-to-eye.
+- Both of you vehemently disagree, are at opposite ends of the spectrum, and believe you will never see eye-to-eye.

 - When you talk about the situation, your voice rises a notch or two in volume.